The Unspoken Grief of TFMR

 There are more than 40 universal rituals in our TFMR Ceremony, guiding you get to choose the ones you connect with most and curate a ceremony that meets your needs.
 Here are a few of them:

-Date of Birth ritual:
+Date of Birth rituals

 If there is no official certificate of birth or loss, it can be helpful to create one.
 You can order a template online or design your own as a way of acknowledging your baby’s date of birth.
 Creating a certificate of life can be a powerful gesture and symbol to hold onto.

-To Hold ritual:
+To Hold ritual

 Having something to tangibly hold can help with the primal instinct that comes when a child is born.
 While some hospitals provide grief support baskets, which include bears, for TFMR loss parents this might not always be an option.
 Finding something to hold that honours your loss can be a meaningful act of self care.

-I Carry Your Heart ritual:
+I Carry Your Heart Ritual

 Create your own heart ritual to express the love and grief you are holding in your heart in different ways, such as making hearts in nature, collecting heart rocks, or drawing a heart in the palm of your hand during a tender grief moment.
 Consider opening with the poem I Carry Your Heart With Me to set the tone.